 The 3,300 square metre facility also includes three gymnasiums, medical/rehabilitation areas, plunge pools, a sauna, main oval and skills field, and a purpose-built bocce court for Special Olympics ACT.
 The ACT Sports Hall of Fame, UC Fit! and the UC Research Institute for Sport and Exercise (UC-RISE) will also call the building home.

 The partnership between the ACT Government, the University of Canberra and ACT Sport would ensure Canberra is at the forefront of development and innovation in sport.
 The benefits of co-locating community and elite sport at the University of Canberra include linking students with the sports industry, enhanced learning and industry resources and building economies of scale through co-location.

-The centre will also offer and provide outreach opportunities for participation in sport and education to remote and rural communities in Southern NSW.
+The centre also offers and provides outreach opportunities for participation in sport and education to remote and rural communities in Southern NSW.

 This complex includes two buildings joined by a floating walkway, 297 self-contained studio and multi-bedroom apartments, and the creation of a ground floor public plaza with space for retail outlets.

 The nine-storey and five-storey buildings each have an equivalent 5 star green-star rating, as well as an undercover area for 170 bicycles and 10 motorbikes.
 Students will also have access to a new theatrette and open decked area.

 This area is located below Concourse level between Building 1 and Building 8 and can be reached by:

 - external stairs from The Concourse outside Building 1 or Building 8